Man Is Wolf to Man

-Man Is Wolf to Man (1998; ISBN 9780520221529) from the Latin Homo homini lupus is a memoir by Janusz Bardach, primarily surrounding the years during World War II.
+Man Is Wolf to Man: Surviving the Gulag (1998; ISBN 9780520221529) from the Latin Homo homini lupus is a memoir by Janusz Bardach, primarily surrounding the years during World War II.
 It was co-written with Kathleen Gleeson.
 The book tells the story of Bardach's transformation from placid student in pre-war Poland, to a Communist convert after the Soviet Union's bisecting of the country with Germany, and then follows him through his trial for treason and sentence of forced labor in the camps in the Kolyma region of Siberia.
 Throughout, Bardach's accounts show the sacrifice, toil, and luck necessary to survive in a Stalinist-era labor camp.

 Prologue

 The memoir opens in Poland in July 1941, during Operation Barbarossa, the Nazi invasion of the Soviet Union.
 Bardach, a member of a tank crew, is digging his own grave in anticipation of his execution for treason.
 During the war, treason was an all-encompassing offense that could be applied to a litany of offenses, ranging from something as small as dereliction of duty.
 In Bardach's case, he was charged with treason for the belief that he intentionally wrecked his tank, when in fact it was simply rendered inoperable while fording a river.

 Bound and thrust into his self-made grave, Bardach waits for the impending shot, all the while wondering how it was that he had come to this place.
 "The night and earth and sleep and death had merged.
 All felt the same."